AvikshitChanda/DermDetect2/README.md

 ## Overview 🌟

 DermDetect is designed to assist in the preliminary screening of skin diseases by analyzing images of skin lesions.
-It uses a pre-trained deep learning model to classify the skin condition into three categories: Common Nevus, Atypical Nevus, and Melanoma.
+It uses Mobilenet CNN for feature extraction and Anrtitficial Neural Network to classify the skin condition into three categories: Common Nevus, Atypical Nevus, and Melanoma based on the extracted features.
 The app also provides a severity level and recommendations based on the prediction.

 ## Features ✨